FancyMcPlugins/FancySitula/README.md

 ## Using Minecraft internals made easier.

-Developed for FancyNpcs and FancyHolograms exclusively, FancySitula is a library that simplifies the process of interacting with Minecraft internals.
-It provides a simple API to interact with Minecraft packets and entities.
+Initially developed for FancyNpcs and FancyHolograms, FancySitula is a library that simplifies the process of interacting with Minecraft internals.
+It provides a simple and easy to use API to interact with Minecraft packets and entities.

+## Features

+- Easy to use API for creating and sending packets
+- Powerful factory classes for creating packets
+- Wrapper classes for Minecraft packets and entities
+- Support for multiple Minecraft versions

+## Supported packets

+The following packets are currently supported:

+- ClientboundAddEntityPacket
+- ClientboundPlayerInfoRemovePacket
+- ClientboundPlayerInfoUpdatePacket
+- ClientboundRemoveEntitiesPacket
+- ClientboundRotateHeadPacket
+- ClientboundSetEntityDataPacket
+- ClientboundSetEquipmentPacket
+- ClientboundTeleportEntityPacket

+More packets will be added when needed / requested (contributions are welcome).

 ## Supported Minecraft versions